Snap-sec/blog/_posts/[SE]-2022-03-01-Security-Explained-open-redirect.md

 ```

-In the following php code we introduce an new function callled `Validate(url)`, The function takes and User input url as parameter and then checks if the value is a absulute url by matching it to an regular expression save in `pattern` varibale.
-If url is relative we allow the redirection to happen otherwise the redirection is blocked.
+The function "Validate(url)" is introduced in the following PHP code.
+It accepts a user-inputted url as a parameter and determines whether the value is an relative url by comparing it to a regular expression saved in the "pattern" variable.
+Redirecting is permitted if the URL is relative; otherwise, it is prohibited.

 ## Confirming the FIX